 Some of the Acadians were brought to France, the logic being that 150 years ago they originated from France.
 The problem was, the Acadian people still spoke long-outdated King Louis XIV French.
 They knew no system of money.
 They just didn’t integrate into French society.
 They wound up being shipped out again and settled in the bayou section of French-colonized Louisiana.
 We know them today as Cajuns.

 Jacques and Pierre Cormier were 13 and 18 years old.
-In typical Cormier fashion, my great-great-great-great-great grandfather and his brother skipped church that fateful day in 1755.
-For five years they hid from British troops.
+In typical Cormier fashion, they skipped church that fateful day in 1755.
+For five years they hid from British troops and loyalists.
 Many times they were taken in and cared for by the Mi’kmaq Indians.
 Jacques and Pierre were finally caught by the British in 1760 and imprisoned in Fort Beausejour in Nova Scotia.
 The British used this fort to hold Acadian men who had escaped the expulsion until they had enough to ship to the colonies.
 Jacques and Pierre Cormier went down in history as the only two men to ever escape Fort Beausejour.
 They dressed as women and walked out of the fort with a group of female visitors.
 I often joke that it also marked the birth of the Cormier sense of humor.

 The British claim that, out of over 12,000 Acadians, about a third died between 1755 and 1760 as a result of the expulsion.
 Acadian records claim that, out of more than 18,000 Acadians, less than 3,000 survived.
 Believe who you will.
 It’s an obscure history and, in the words of the late Howard Zinn, “History is written by the victor.”
-My best sources have been an obscure Acadian book written just after the expulsion, and family storytellers.
+Most of my best sources have been obscure Acadian books and letters written just after the expulsion.
 A hundred years later, Henry Wadsworth Longfellow would write his famous poem, “Evangeline” to tell the story of the Acadian expulsion.
 “Evangeline” has been published in 130 languages!

 The Acadian Expulsion is a history that isn’t often taught in schools outside of Canada’s Maritime provinces.
-What was going on in the thirteen colonies was much bigger news than the extermination of thousands of non-political Canadian settlers who didn’t even speak modern French.
+The American Revolution was much bigger news than the extermination of thousands of non-political Canadian settlers who didn’t even speak modern French.
 I mentioned this history to my father, back when I was first researching and studying it.
 He told me that his parents used to invite Acadian friends and neighbors to their home.
 My grandmother would read from a book and their guests would cry.
 My father was just a child and didn’t understand what everyone was crying about but he said she must have been telling the story of the Acadian expulsion.

 Meet the Cajuns in Louisiana: More happy, fun loving, music-loving people.
 They made famous the phrase, “Laissez les bon temps roulez” (Let the good times roll!)